juji-io/datalevin/doc/query.md

 For join cardinality estimation, we do sampling at query time [4].
 Sampling is cheap in triple indices, because all the attribute are already unpacked and indexed separately, unlike in RDDBMS.
-Instead of sampling rows and storing them, we can just count sampled values directly during index scan in triple stores.
+Instead of sampling rows and storing them, we can just count sampled values directly in triple indices.

 ## Benchmark